NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-basics.md

 the sequence of values each pixel assumes over time are best characterized as a sequence of random step function changes at random times.
-This can be shown with some effort to by playing a video and sampling the value of specific pixels over time and plotting it.
+This can be shown with some effort to by playing a video and sampling the value of specific pixels over time and plotting them.
 Some key insight can be gained by doing this step.

 ## The fixed base camera hack